Home Again (Judy Collins album)

-Home Again is the 15th studio album by American singer-songwriter Judy Collins, released in September 1984 by Elektra Records.
+Home Again is the fifteenth studio album by American singer-songwriter Judy Collins, released in September 1984 by Elektra Records.

 Collins had completed the tracks intended for her twentieth album release by Christmas of 1983: however Elektra president Bruce Lundvall recommended that she additionally record the Michael Masser and Gerry Goffin composition "Home Again": Collins' first two studio album releases of the 1980s had evinced a marked decline in her popularity and Lundvall hoped that Collins, a product of the folk music boom, might score a career-boosting C&W hit with "Home Again" were she to duet with an established C&W star.
 Eventually T. G. Sheppard was recruited to partner Collins on "Home Again" with the track being cut in the summer of 1984 – that being the earliest that Michael Masser's schedule permitted his producing the session with Collins and Sheppard – and the Home Again album and its title cut being released in September 1984.
 The "Home Again" single would in fact prove a mild C&W chart success stalling at No. 57 and the Home Again album became Collins' first to fall short of the Billboard 200 album chart since her first two albums, issued in respectively 1962 and 1963, signalling Collins' departure from Elektra, who had issued all twenty of her albums.